 The other, often worse outcome, of love addiction is that the people impacted stay in the relationship.
 This is problematic, because that partnership is often combative, unhealthy, and may even escalate to violence.

-Remember that someone who is addicted to love isn't just prone to engaging in actions that are disturbing.
-They are also likely to be victimized by a love interest who is willing to exploit their inability to leave unhealthy partnerships.
+Remember that someone who is addicted to love isn’t just prone to engaging in actions that are disturbing.
+They are also likely to be victimized by a love interest who is willing to exploit their inability to leave unhealthy relationships.
 This can manifest as emotional or financial abuse, infidelity, or even matching the compulsive actions of the person struggling with love addiction.

 What are The Other Dangers of Love Addiction